 This step can be done fairly quickly – or in a fairly lengthy process.
 It’s really up to you, and how much time you have; how easily you process information.

-- Travel Agency Magazines.
+Travel Agency Magazines

-I pop into a travel agent and pick up those glossy brochures with 7, 14 and 21 day tours included in them.
+I pop into a travel agent and pick up those glossy brochures with 7, 14 and 21-day tours included in them.
 I’ve got a couple of favorite travel providers that get a bit off the beaten track and consider what these 2-3 companies offer for the destination I am interested in, and how they have managed the timing.
 This is a quick and easy way to establish what these ‘tried and tested’ tour companies consider the major sights in an area, and how they create the overall itinerary.

-- Lonely Planet guidebook
+Lonely Planet Guidebook

-If I am certain on my destination, I will go out and buy a Lonely Planet.
+When I am certain on my destination, I will go out and buy a Lonely Planet.
 If I am less certain, I will ask my local library to order it in.
-The Lonely Planet is a tried and tested information provider.
-They work to a certain formula.
-You might not always like their information but in terms of describing major sights, and itineraries we find it to be 95% reliable and presented according to the same formula, worldwide.
+The Lonely Planet is a tried and tested information provider and works as an amazing resource for family travel.

-Trip Advisor is helpful, but its just a bunch of people’s opinions.
+Trip Advisor is helpful, but it’s just a bunch of people’s opinions.
 It must be taken with a grain of salt.

 A specialist travel agent is worth their weight in gold.
 However, we believe that before going to any travel agent you need to know what you basically want to do, and what your travel style is.
-(Mumma has worked as a specialist Peru travel agent for over 10 years, so somewhat biased.
+Mumma has worked as a specialist Peru travel agent for over 10 years, so somewhat biased.

-When I am about to plan a family holiday this is the step that trips me up as I see an amazing list of places to visit in any place and want to do it all. ( Pre Kids I was always the type of traveler that was busy from dawn to dusk squeezing in museums etc.)
+When I am about to plan a family holiday this is the step that trips me up as I see an amazing list of places to visit in any place and want to do it all.
+Pre-kids I was always the type of traveler that was busy from dawn to dusk squeezing in museums etc.

 With kids, and with the family in tow, the ‘what can we feasibly do’ question depends on a number of factors, including:

-- the age of your kids – for smaller kids, do they need a day time sleep, how far will they be able to walk?
+- The age of your kids – for smaller kids, do they need a day time sleep, how far will they be able to walk?

-- how you personally view ‘a family holiday’ – how much down time is needed.
+- How you personally view ‘a family holiday’ – how much downtime is needed.

-- As the kids get older, what are their interests etc.
+- As the kids get older, what are their interests, etc?

 What goes in our family travel medical kit?
 This is our list of what we have included!

-This is our guide to baby travel gear, which I very nearly titled, a guide to baby travel “stuff”As you evolve into the parent role, you realize that babies and toddlers have a lot of STUFF.
+This is our guide to baby travel gear, which I very nearly titled, a guide to baby travel “stuff”.
+As you evolve into the parent role, you realize that babies and toddlers have a lot of STUFF.
 But what do you need?
 This is our list.

-For the week prior to departure take a look at Travel Packing List – 1 week to Departure
+For the week prior to departure take a look at Travel Packing List – 1 Week To Departure

-How to visualize the departure & get very organized – 1 month prior to departure
+How to visualize the departure & get very organized – 1 Month Prior To Departure

-Like It>> Pin It>> How to Plan a Family Holiday!
+Like It> Pin It> How to Plan a Family Holiday!